quentinducasse/decima/paper.md

 Average Energy of Emitted Source Particles: 4.06 MeV
 ```

-The histogram exhibits the expected distribution for an anisotropic source, with variations in the z-axis direction cosine reflecting the angular emission characteristics of the Cf-252 source.
+The histogram exhibits the expected distribution for the source, with variations in the z-axis direction cosine reflecting the angular emission.

 This example demonstrates DECIMA's ability to translate natural language queries into correct MCNPTools code using Knowledge Graph guidance, execute the analysis in a secure environment, and return interpretable results in a reproducible manner.